JeremiJL/BYT/documentation/product_requirements.md

 in the cart of request the purchase of the whole cart.

 Upon clicking the purchase button following actions take place :
-- The cost of each product and the bank account of a merchant that owns this product is sent to Stripe - 3p vendor to whom Emptio outsources payments.
+- The cost of each product and the bank account number of a merchant that owns this product is sent to Stripe - 3p vendor to whom Emptio outsources payments.
 - Shopper is redirected to Stripe webpage in new browser tab to complete the payment.
 There Shopper pays the total sum while Stripe splits its and transfer the money to appropriate merchants.
 - When Stripe returns to Emptio information that payment has succeeded, then the cart clears empties itself